depthfirstlearning/depthfirstlearning.com/_posts/2018-06-27-AlphaGoZero.markdown

 ---
 layout: post
-title:  "AlphaGo Zero"
+title:  "AlphaGoZero"
 date:   2018-06-20 12:00:00 -0400
 categories: games
 author: cinjon
 blurb: "In this curriculum, you will learn about two-person zero-sum perfect
-        information games and develop understanding to completely grok AlphaGo Zero."
+        information games and develop understanding to completely grok AlphaGoZero."
 hidden: true
 feedback: true
 ---